Symmetry Breaking in Density Functional Theory due to Dirac Exchange for a Hydrogen Molecule: Appendix

 \subsubsection{Details of the FEniCS solver}

 ~~

-The AMG is based on a V-cycle with a maximum number of multi grid levels of 25.
+The AMG solver is based on a V-cycle \cite{briggs2000multigrid,HoudongThesis} with a maximum number of multi grid levels of 25.
 For each fine to course grid transfer a single pre smoothing step is taken.
 For each course to fine transfer a single post smoothing step is taken.
 These smoothing steps use a symmetric-SOR/Jacobi method.
 On the coarsest level the course FEM equation is relaxed by Gaussian elimination.
-In the iteration an energy correction step is applied to update new eigenvalues after the Helmholtz equation is solved for a set of $\epsilon^{(k)}$ from the prior AMGCG cycle (see Appendix).
-The self-consistent solver converges when the total energy difference in two consecutive iterations is smaller than a selected tolerance (see appendix).
+In the iteration an energy correction step is applied to update new eigenvalues after the Helmholtz equation is solved for a set of $\epsilon^{(k)}$ from the prior AMGCG cycle.
+The self-consistent solver converges when the total energy difference in two consecutive iterations is smaller than a selected tolerance.
 These are solved via the FEniCs code using the GMRES \cite{gmres} and BOOMER AMG (Algebraic Multigrid \cite{briggs2000multigrid}) packages.
 The solution to this problem is of order $M$ \cite{HoudongThesis}.
+To improve the convergence of the solution a preconditioning based on the algebraic multigrid method is used \cite{Tatebe93,Boomer2002}.
+For an introduction to multigrid methods and their application to problems in electronic structure, see \cite{weare1995parallel,weare1997adaptive,briggs2000multigrid,bramble1993multigrid,bramble1987new,brandt1986algebraic,brandt1985algebraic,hackbusch1985multi,harrison2004multiresolution,mccormick1987multigrid}.